Together, we can create a legacy for decades to come.

-Confederation Centre of the Arts Foundation was formed in 2010 to oversee the endowment funds supporting the Centre which help to build a secure, sustainable future.
-The Foundation’s mandate is to accumulate, administer, and invest capital assets in perpetuity to ensure the operation of the Centre and its vital arts and heritage programming for generations to come.
+The Foundation was formed in 2010 to hold all endowment gifts to the Centre to build a secure, sustainable future.
+The Foundation’s mandate is to accumulate, administer, and invest capital assets in perpetuity to support the operation of the Centre and its vital arts and heritage programming for generations to come.

 Areas of priority include:

-- Art Gallery: funds allow for acquisition, exhibition, conservation, research, publications, education, collection management, as well as gallery events and publications (8 funds);
+Art Gallery: Funds allow for acquisition, exhibition, conservation, research, publications, education, collection management, as well as gallery events and publications (8 funds);

-Board of Directors
+Foundation Board of Directors

-– James C. Travers, Q.C.
-(Secretary/Treasurer)
+– James C. Travers, K.C.
+(Chair)

 – Lori Pendleton

 – George Rogers

 Matching Funds from Canadian Heritage